ClearAnatomics/ClearMap/README.md

 Authors
 =======

-ClearMap was originally desinged and developed by [Christoph Kirst](https://profiles.ucsf.edu/christoph.kirst).
+ClearMap was originally designed and developed by [Christoph Kirst](https://profiles.ucsf.edu/christoph.kirst).

 Scripts and specific applications were developed by [Nicolas Renier](https://www.renier-lab.com/nicolasrenier) and [Christoph Kirst](https://profiles.ucsf.edu/christoph.kirst).

-The deep vessel filling network was desgined and created by Sophie Skriabine and integrated to ClearMap by [Christoph Kirst](https://profiles.ucsf.edu/christoph.kirst).
+The deep vessel filling network was designed and created by Sophie Skriabine and integrated to ClearMap by [Christoph Kirst](https://profiles.ucsf.edu/christoph.kirst).

 The documentation was written by [Christoph Kirst](https://profiles.ucsf.edu/christoph.kirst).